qookei/ld50/README.md

 $ ninja -C build
 ```

-Then, create a symlink for `ld50.data` and launch a web server to test it, for example:
+Then create a symlink for `ld50.data` and launch a web server to test it, for example:
 ```
 $ ln -s build/ld50.data
 $ python -m http.server